CyanChanges/pastebin_but_github/README.md

-# pastebin_but_github
+# My Pastebin (GitHub)
-The repo which I paste code and text
+The place which I paste code and text